Tablet Performance for Different Tasks

 Do tablets support split-screen multitasking?

 Many tablets support split-screen multitasking, allowing users to run two apps side by side.
-This feature enhances productivity for tasks like research and document editing.
-However, smaller screens may limit the effectiveness of multitasking.
+This feature supports tasks such as research and document editing.
+However, smaller screens may provide less space for multitasking activities.

 Are tablets good for note taking?